 If you or a loved one is involved in a motorcycle accident which was the fault of another party, you may be entitled to compensation that can cover all your hospital bills, medication, therapy, and pain and suffering.

 Representing Houston Accident Victims

-In Houston, Texas, the Law Firm of Charles J. Argento has almost 3 decades of motorcycle accident experience.
+In Houston, Texas, the Law Firm of Charles J. Argento has almost 3 decades of motorcycle and auto accident experience.
 We have been awarded the prestigious AV-Rating in Legal Ability and Ethical Standards for our work in a wide range of personal injury cases.